LilLeoNeko/Archer-Project/README.md

 # Archer-Project
 Computing Project for Master of Information Technology in University of Melbourne

-prefer operating system: Mac OS;
+prefer operating system: Mac OS.
 Warning: Using Windows will lead to the result of missing "python3" command, which will makes admin upload certificate function not working properly.

 installation: